 Another widely accepted theory is that Kate’s three poppies represent the three branches of the United Kingdom’s military: the Army, the Royal Navy, and the Royal Air Force.

 The Royal Family has long-standing, deep connections to each branch, and Kate’s role often involves honouring those who serve in the Armed Forces.
 Her husband, Prince William, served as a search-and-rescue helicopter pilot, and her father-in-law, King Charles, served in both the Royal Air Force and the Royal Navy.
+Her own grandfather was a Royal Air Force (RAF) fighter pilot who served in World War II.

 It’s also said Queen Camilla wears three poppies at Remembrance events for the same reasons, to represent the three branches of the United Kingdom’s military.

-Another solid theory.
+Again, a solid theory.

 3) Perhaps It’s Just An Aesthetic Choice?